What Federal Safety Regulations Apply to Passenger-Carrying Motor Carriers?

 FMCSA has promulgated safety regulations that apply to covered drivers.
 The grounds for qualification and disqualification of drivers is defined in 49 CFR 391.
 The general required driver qualifications are set forth in §391.11(b).
 In brief, a qualified driver must be 21 years of age or older; have the ability to read, speak, and understand English; has the experience and training to drive the type of commercial vehicle, holds a valid commercial drivers’ license (CDL), and is physically qualified.

-Physical requirements for drivers are set forth under §391.41 while grounds for driver disqualification are enumerated in §391.15.
+According to our Philadelphia car accident lawyers, the physical requirements for drivers are set forth under §391.41 while grounds for driver disqualification are enumerated in §391.15.

 Grounds for driver disqualifications include: